MagicD3VIL/RadioPlayer/README.md

 Live Demo: https://sliva.dev/radio/

 ***Note:***
-*This radio player uses a text file (not audio stream metadata) in order to display the currently playing song.*
+*This radio player uses an API (not audio stream metadata) in order to display the currently playing song.*